Michelle: Alright, well, here we are with Maria from Celebrity Dance Studio. Is it still called Celebrity now you’re at another…?

 Michelle: It’s nice.
 What do you think has been the hardest thing about running a studio?

 Maria: Just the business side of it.
-Many years ago, there were less schools.
+Many years ago, there were fewer schools.
 There was less opportunity to get exposure.

 Michelle: Maybe 3 or 4?

-Maria: I think there are 3 major ones in the city or they called American Social Schools.
-Look, I think dancing was what I loved, teaching was what I loved, then we bought the business and now we had to manage a business.
+Maria: I think there are 3 major ones in the city, or they’re called American Social Schools.
+Look, I think dancing was what I loved, teaching was what I loved, then we bought the business, and now we have to manage a business.
 And a dance business is no different than any other business.
-There’s bills to pay, budgets to meet, staff to manage and I think sometimes that aspect of it just stole my energy.
+There are bills to pay, budgets to meet, staff to manage, and I think sometimes that aspect of it just stole my energy.

 Michelle: I just want to dance!